sci-ndp/dspaces/docs/running.rst

 ---------------------------
 The server produces a bootstrap file during its init phase, ``conf.ds``.
 This file must be read by the clients (or rank zero of the clients if ``dspaces_init_mpi()`` is being used.
 This file provides the clients with enough information to make initial contact with the server and perform wire-up.
-In order to find this file, the server and client application must be run in the same working directory, or at last a symlink of ``ds.conf`` should be present.
+In order to find this file, the server and client application must be run in the same working directory, or at last a symlink of ``conf.ds`` should be present.

 Environment variables
 ---------------------